Luck Ra: 2023–present: Further releases and La Voz Argentina coach

 In late 2023, Luck Ra recorded the single "La Morocha" which was met with critical acclaim.
-It spend several weeks topping the Billboard Argentina charts and many outlets deemed it the "Song of the Summer" in 2024.
+It spent several weeks topping the Billboard Argentina charts and many outlets deemed it the "Song of the Summer" in 2024.

 Luck Ra released his debut album, Que nos falte todo, on 2 February 2024, which has eleven singles.
 The album became "Spotify's most-streamed album of 2024 in Argentina."
 On 27 December 2024, "Luck Ra: Bzrp Music Sessions, Vol. 61" was released, which features record producer Bizarrap.
 The song charted in several countries beyond Argentina, including Bolivia, Chile, Paraguay, Spain, and Uruguay.

 On 10 April 2025, Luck Ra's second album, Qué sed, was released.
 The album has fourteen singles and Luck Ra described the album as "an expression of [his] roots, with an eye reaching international markets."
 In June 2025, he became a coach on the fifth season of La Voz Argentina alongside Soledad Pastorutti, Lali Espósito, and Miranda!.
 His final artist, Nicolás Behringer, won the season making Luck Ra the winning coach on his debut season.

 Personal life

-Since 2024, Luck Ra has been in a relationship with fellow singer La Joaqui.
+Between 2024 and July 2026, Luck Ra was in a relationship with fellow singer La Joaqui.
 In 2025, during his role as a coach on La Voz Argentina, La Joaqui was featured as his team's advisor during the battle rounds.

+On 29 July 2026, the couple confirmed their separation through a joint statement shared on their Instagram Stories, stating that the decision was mutual and not due to a lack of love, but rather differing plans for the future.